← Back to dashboard

 UK Impact

 The South China Sea does not sit on the primary UK supply route, but its disruption feeds into UK fuel markets through displaced demand.
 If Chinese and East Asian buyers cannot secure normal Gulf supply volumes, they compete more aggressively for Atlantic Basin, West African, and North Sea cargoes β€” the same pool UK refiners and importers draw on.
-This compounds the squeeze already under way from Hormuz and Red Sea disruptions.
+With Hormuz reclosed (18 April 2026), Gulf supply to Asia is already severely constrained β€” a South China Sea escalation would further intensify competition for alternative supply and amplify UK import cost pressure.

 The Scarborough Shoal blockade escalates well beyond previous China-Philippines stand-offs and has drawn US statements under the Mutual Defense Treaty.
 A full closure of the broader South China Sea to commercial traffic would represent one of the most severe supply shocks in modern history.
 The situation is being monitored by the IEA and has been noted in IMF growth revisions.